executors/executors/README.md

 2. Let `T` be `decay_t<Executor>`.

 3. *Returns:* An execution policy whose execution category is `execution_category`.
-If `T` satisfies the requirements of `BulkExecutor`, the returned execution policy's associated executor is equivalent to `exec`.
+If `T` satisfies the requirements of `BulkExecutor`, the returned execution policy's associated executor is equal to `exec`.
 Otherwise, the returned execution policy's associated executor is an adaptation of `exec`.

    XXX TODO: need to define what adaptation means